hyankov/robot_car/docs/README.md

 I am going to use a combination of Arduino kit jumper cables and a stripped CAT5 cable.

 ## Power
-`TODO:` Still choosing an appropriate battery.
-Has to be around 7.1V - 7.5V
+6x holder of 1.2V AA NiMH recharchable batteries (rated 2000mAh each) = 7.2V

 ## Sensors
-`TODO:` To be added on a later stage.
 - Ultrasonic (to detect and avoid obstacles)
-- Servo (to rotate Ultrasonic sensor)
-- Bluetooth (to receive control over bluetooth phone joystick)
-- Photoresistor (to turn on/off headlights)

 ## Others
 - Need some kind of spacers/standoffs, to be able to put the components on to the chassis:
 ![](https://cdn.shopify.com/s/files/1/0773/7087/products/919189454d943389893.jpeg?v=1442435381)
 - I think I'll also need a proto-screw shield to wire things into the Arduino without soldering.
 Something like:
 ![](https://cdn-shop.adafruit.com/970x728/196-02.jpg)

+## TODO:
+Sensors and parts to be added at a later stage:
+- Ultrasonic (to detect and avoid obstacles)
+- Servo (to rotate Ultrasonic sensor)
+- Bluetooth (to receive control over bluetooth phone joystick) or IR (take commands from remote control)
+- Photoresistor (to turn on/off LED headlights)
+- Screen to show misc information

 # Wiring
 Click image to download `fzz` file.